 They should generally be planted around one foot apart to maximize growth.

 The petunia is best planted after the last frost of spring so that it can better survive.
 It does extremely well in a hotter harsher climate and is very frail to the cold bitter environments.
 They needs at the very minimum five hours of sunlight a day and do amazing in moist low humidity soil.
 Petunias do best grown in direct sunlight although a partially shaded flower will still grow, just with fewer petals.
-However be careful with annoying pests, because petunias are known for attracting some of the worst.
+However be careful with annoying Safe Pest Control Reno, because petunias are known for attracting some of the worst.

 The petunia is a popular flower because of its pretty appearance in comparison to many other flowers and its ease to be grown under standard condtions.
 It is a fairly common flower and one that most people will have no trouble getting hold of.
 Whether you’re looking for a new piece for your garden or just a gift for a friend the petunia can always be a good choice.